Here’s How Apple Could Put An LTE Radio Into Its Watch Without Killing The Battery

 One Day At Minimum

 Apple already weathered the initial storm of criticism over the Watch’s battery life being merely a day, and has established a day of usage as the minimum acceptable benchmark.
-It is very unlikely that the company would try to convince consumers that less than a day of lieft is acceptable for the LTE Watch.
+It is very unlikely that the company would try to convince consumers that less than a day of life is acceptable for the LTE Watch.

 Hitting that one-day benchmark starts to sound a little more doable when you drill down on how people might use the LTE Watch.
 The Watch would be on the user’s wrist all day, but the LTE radio would be off most of the day.

-As Above Avalon analyst Neil Cybart points out, the LTE Watch’s compelling use cases happen during times when carrying the iPhone just isn’t practical.
-The user may rely on the Watch’s LTE radio during runs (when lugging the phone along is a hassle) or during gym workouts (when it’s better to leave the iPhone in the locker) to continue getting texts, calls, app notifications, or emails as usual.
+The LTE Watch’s compelling use cases happen during times when carrying the iPhone just isn’t practical.
+The user may rely on the Watch’s LTE radio during runs or other workouts (when lugging the phone along is a hassle) to continue getting texts, calls, app notifications, or emails as usual.
 There may also be times when the iPhone runs out of battery and the Watch will to step in to keep the user fully connected.

-But there are still lots of situations where having the iPhone along isn’t really a hardship, like when you’re driving around town doing errands, Cybart argues.
+But there are still lots of situations where having the iPhone along isn’t really a hardship, like when you’re driving around town doing errands.
 It’s during those times that the Watch’s LTE radio can stay off, conserving the battery.

 Moorhead Insights & Strategy analyst Patrick Moorhead points out that the battery life may depend on what type of LTE the Watch runs.
 The type that requires the most power is traditional LTE, like that used in Samsung’s Gear S3 LTE smartwatch.
 This might require a bigger battery in the Watch, but Moorhead sees a bright side: “With it would come likely a larger battery and therefore larger Watch,” says Moorhead.
 “A larger Watch would be welcomed by many as it would have a larger display.”

 Or Apple could use LTE-M (Long Term Evolution for Machines), a low-bandwidth standard which transmits data between 100-200 bits per second.
 “AT&T and Verizon support this and battery life would not be impacted at all,” says Moorhead.
 (But that slow speed would noticeably limit the performance of some services on the Watch.)
-A third option is using LTE-CAT 1, which Moorhead says falls somewhere between LTE and LTE-M in performance and battery life (Verizon supports this varient).
+A third option is using LTE-CAT 1, which Moorhead says falls somewhere between LTE and LTE-M in performance and battery life (Verizon supports this variant).

-If and when an LTE connected Apple Watch appears, it will likely change the way we use both the Watch and the iPhone.
+If and when an LTE-connected Apple Watch appears, it will likely change the way we use both the Watch and the iPhone.
 Right now, the smartphone is our only real can’t-leave-home-without device.
 The LTE radio might push the Watch toward that status.
 We may slowly get used to doing a wider set of tasks on the wrist, and gradually reduce our dependence on our phones.
 Does that mean we’ll be less fixated on our tech gadgets in general?
 Or just that we’ll have shifted some of that fixation to another device?
 That’s TBD.

 Asked Monday if Apple will indeed introduce an LTE Apple Watch this year a company spokeswoman told me: “Apple doesn’t comment on rumors.”